-If you were giving a graduation speech to the class of 2020, what would your message be?
+If you were giving a graduation speech to a new class of students, what would your message be?
 That’s a question I made the mistake of trying to answer on Twitter.
 I tweeted,

 - “You are the luckiest graduating class in decades.
 The pandemic has broken, cracked and weakened many traditional barriers for you.
 Don’t think about ‘getting a job.’
 There are none.
 Think about solving problems.
 There are many.”